DBBrowne/code-challenges-public/readme.md

 ## TODO
-  - fix circular reference induced by testing directionsreduction.js
+ - handle `Date` and `RegExp` object types?
  - jsdoc docstrings
- - Survive circular references.
+ - handle circular references in Expected object

  - Move these to GH Issues
  - Automate updating this readme with a tree to make locating completed challenges easier? (bash script? incorporate Tree? commit hook?)
  - Examine stdout vs console.info?
 May help with testing the testing lib.